amadasif-dev/amadasif-dev.github.io/README.md

  Languages: **English (conversational)**

  ### **Summary**
 I am an experienced Software Engineer with strong programming skills and a keen interest in technology.
-I am seeking a position where I can contribute to company's success and advance my career.
+I am seeking a position where I can contribute to the company's success and advance my career.

 ### **Education**
  **Bachelor in Computer Science**